Tips, video and photography provided by Heinen’s partner, Chef Billy Parisi.

 Place the peeled ginger root on a cutting board and prepare to cut it.
 Ginger has long, thin threads that run throughout the root, which makes it challenging to cut.
 To make things easier, turn the ginger root sideways and cut it in half.
 Then turn it one more time and slice it as thin as possible.

-Finally, serve the ginger in these thin slices or stack the slices as you would sliced carrots, turn it again and mince.
+Finally, serve the ginger in thin slices, or stack the slices as you would sliced carrots, turn it again and mince.

 How to Prepare Turmeric